 Antibody-Drug Conjugate (ADC) Biodistribution

-Use of a dual-isotope quantitative 3D autoradiography method for simultaneous and quantitative assessment of both antibody and drug conjugate tumor distribution and kinetics.
-Visualize the intratumoral distribution of the two major components of an ADC, the mAb and small molecule drug conjugate simultaneously in three dimension over time.
+Invicro possess the expertise to image large molecule drugs, such as Antibody-drug Conjugates (ADCs).
+In this example, a dual-isotope quantitative 3D autoradiography method for simultaneous and quantitative assessment of both the antibody and drug conjugate distribution was used.
+This method allows for the tracking of the two major components of an ADC, the mAb and small molecule drug conjugate at the same time in three dimension over time.

 Biodistribution of Radiolabeled Compounds

 Invicro has run many biodistribution studies across a wide-range of therapeutic areas.
 In this study, targeted and control antibodies were radiolabeled for longitudinal SPECT/CT imaging to confirm tumor targeting, kinetics, and whole body biodistribution.
 To learn more, download the publication.